-During the previous calendar year, Murray State College had three (3), two (2) fire drills of which were mandatory for each semester, January 29, 2018, August 20, 2018 and January 24, 2019.
+During the previous calendar year, Murray State College had two (2) fire drills, which were mandatory for each semester, September 21, 2021 and February 8, 2022.
 All evacuation procedures were followed.

 POLICIES OR RULES ON PORTABLE ELECTRICAL APPLIANCES, SMOKING, AND OPEN FLAMES